Panasonic CF-V21P: Specifications

 Besides the two type-II or one type-III PC Cards, the CF-V21P supports a number of optional accessories via a multibay slot on the side of the computer—trademarked by Panasonic as the "Multimedia Pocket".
 In this multibaby fits either a 3.5-inch floppy drive, a second NiMH battery, a TV tuner card (allowing the laptop to be used as a television receiver), or a CD-ROM drive.
 The lattermost option made the CF-V21P the first notebook computer on the market to have an integrated CD-ROM drive as an option.
-However, it was hamstrung by the nonstandard maximum dimension of its supported media—3.5-inch-diameter mini CDs—for which very little commercial software on the market was available on its release.
-This option may have appealed to companies purchasing fleets of the CF-V21P, who likely had contracts with CD-ROM mastering facilities to manufacture proprietary software packages relevant to internal company functions; or to those who had access to early CD-R burners (which in 1993 were very expensive).
+However, it was hamstrung by the nonstandard maximum dimension of its supported media—3.5-inch-diameter mini CDs (compared to the 4.7-inch diameter of standard CDs)—for which very little commercial software on the market was available on its release.
+One industry analyst surmised that this option may have appealed to those who had access to early CD-R burners, which in 1993 were very expensive.
+Alternatively, it may have appealed to large companies planning to purchase fleets of the CF-V21P; many of these companies had contracts with CD-ROM mastering facilities capable of manufacturing mini CDs containing proprietary software relevant to internal company functions.

 Panasonic also offered for the CF-V21P a port replicator and a docking station, the latter of which houses 16-bit ISA slots for yet more options, including a Pentium upgrade board and a capture card to store analog video onto the hard drive.
 As stock, the CF-V21P has no on-board audio; Panasonic sold a 16-bit PC Card sound card to allow the notebook to classify as a multimedia PC.
 Depending on the configuration ordered, the CF-V21P weighs between 5.7 to 8.2 lb.